just-a-miner/moreepochs/README.md

 Note that rxboost/straps now apply after DAG generation to avoid possible DAG corruption.
-When DAG generation is finished and if rxboost/strap applied successfully, you will see next messages :
+When DAG generation is finished and if rxboost/strap applied successfully, you will see next green colored messages :

  'GPU #x strap "..." is applied successfully'
  'GPU #x -rxboost option is applied successfully'